RedHatGov/redhatgov.workshops/openshift-aws-setup/README.md

 2. Before deploying, make sure the following files are available on your local machine:

   - `$HOME/.aws/credentials` - your AWS credentials
-  - `$HOME/.ssh/libra.pem` - the SSH private key to use for AWS
+  - `$HOME/.ansible/vault` - your Ansible Vault password file

 ## Configure